Adreambottle/NLP_Yanan/README.md

   * Build an intelligent commentary algorithm by NLG, and match automatic commentary for game anchors.

 * `Word2Vec`
-  * The source code of Migolov
+  * The source code of Migolov Word2Vec model based on C language
+  * Add Chinese Annotation.
+  * There will be future addition for more detailed annotatio.